hks-epod/paydash/README.md

   - option_name: NODE_ENV
     value: production
 ```
-6. Run `eb init` and follow the prompts.
+7. Run `eb init` and follow the prompts.
+8. Run `eb create` and follow the prompts.